Sidon/Sidon.github.io/_posts/2016-8-24-data-analysis-tools-week4.md

 ###  <a name = "categorical"></a> Categorical variables:

-The code for creation this variables can be seeing in section [N], [this jupyter notebok](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw4.ipynb), bellow I show the output for dtypes:
+The code for creation this variables can be seeing in section [2][3], [this jupyter notebok](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw4.ipynb), bellow I show the output for dtypes:

 |variable|Type|
 |--------|----|